-Your HR team’s deeper understanding of payroll policies will help diffuse some of the pressure the payroll staff deals with when communicating with employees.
+Your HR team’s deeper understanding of payroll policies will help diffuse some of the payroll staff’s pressure when communicating with employees.
 This eventually improves working relationships and boosts the overall mood inside of the office.

 3. Stay Updated on State/Federal Tax Procedures

-It’s important for employers to stay on top of their tax obligations and any changes in state and federal reporting requirements.
-Changes can occur for a variety of reasons including business relocation, employee relocation, and hiring remote employees.
-When this happens, it’s the employer’s responsibility to gather and update the information they need to compute payroll and taxes accurately.
+Employers need to stay on top of their tax obligations and any changes in state and federal reporting requirements.
+Changes can occur for various reasons, including business relocation, employee relocation, and hiring remote employees.
+When this happens, it’s the employer’s responsibility to gather and update the information it needs to compute payroll and taxes accurately.

-Businesses should have employees submit a W-2 form and file it with the Social Security Administration by mid-April of each year.
-Doing this helps the payroll department keep up with the changes that affect federal and state deadlines, as well as with calculating and correcting hours, wages, tax holdings, and benefits.
-Failure to pay employer- and employee- withheld taxes accurately can result in penalties.
+Businesses should have employees submit a W-2 Form and file it with the Social Security Administration by mid-April of each year.
+Doing this helps the payroll department keep up with the changes that affect federal and state deadlines and calculate and correct hours, wages, tax holdings, and benefits.
+Failure to pay employer- and employee-withheld taxes accurately can result in penalties.

-A big reason that payroll staff turnover is painful is because all companies have their own unique payroll processing intricacies; these small details can take significant time for new hires to learn.
-In order to minimize the negative effects of losing team members to other companies, moving them to different roles, and temporarily filling positions when employees go on leave, you should consider ways to help standardize your turnover process.
+A big reason payroll staff turnover is painful is that all companies have their own unique payroll processing intricacies; these small details can take significant time for new hires to learn.
+To minimize the negative effects of losing team members to other companies, moving them to different roles, and temporarily filling positions when employees go on leave, you should consider ways to standardize your turnover process.

 Some of the ideas you can implement to make your internal and external turnover process go smoother are: